-The earlier you spot fin rot, the easier it is to treat.
+The earlier you spot fin rot, the easier it is to treat with the right remedies.
 You should therefore constantly keep an eye on your fish and look out for any sign of damaged fins.
 When you do spot signs of fin rot, you should quickly follow the steps below.

 - Make sure that your tank is big enough for your fish.
 You should have done this anyway of course, but it’s worth double-checking that your tank definitely isn’t overcrowded.
 It’s very difficult (or in some cases impossible) to maintain good water quality in a tank that contains too many fish.